gitkraken/gitkraken-client-docs/gitkraken-client/open-clone-init.md

 <img src='/wp-content/uploads/delete-repo.png' srcset='/wp-content/uploads/delete-repo@2x.png 2x' class='img-bordered img-responsive center'>

-If you are unable to delete the repository, first make sure it is closed in GitKraken Client and then close any other applications which may be working with files in the repository.
-Restart GitKraken Client and try the delete again.
+If you are unable to delete the repository, first make sure it is closed in GitKraken Desktop and then close any other applications which may be working with files in the repository.
+Restart GitKraken Desktop and try the delete again.

-Deleting the repo from within GitKraken Client will only delete your local copy of the repository.
+Deleting the repo from within GitKraken Desktop will only delete your local copy of the repository.
 If you wish to delete your remote repository, you will need to perform that action directly by logging into your remote hosting service (GitHub, GitLab, etc).